-1.2.12 Variable Module Management System and High Alert Modes
+1.2.13 Variable Module Management System and High Alert Modes

-NOTE Variable Module Management System and Energy Saver modes are mutually exclusive.
+NOTE The Variable Module Management System and Energy Saver System modes are mutually exclusive.

-Variable Module Management (VMMS) maintains UPM redundancy and achieves higher efficiencies by intelligently controlling the UPM's load level.
+The Variable Module Management System (VMMS) mode maintains UPM redundancy and achieves higher efficiencies by intelligently controlling the UPM's load level.
 The efficiency rating for each UPM is highest when loads are greater than 50% of the system rating.
 Therefore, shifting the load to fewer UPMs can achieve higher efficiencies when the UPS load is lighter.

-In VMMS mode, the UPS is actively monitoring the critical bus and UPMs are available to assume load in less then 2 ms to respond to load changes.
+In VMMS mode, the UPS is actively monitoring the critical bus and UPMs are available to assume load in less than 2 ms to respond to load changes.